Scaling Kubernetes nodes

-Cluster Autoscaler is an open source project (Github) that enables users to automatically scale clusters up and down so that all scheduled pods will have enough resources.
+Cluster AutoScaler is an open source project (Github) that enables users to automatically scale clusters up and down so that all scheduled pods will have enough resources.
 If the cluster doesn’t have enough capacity, a new node is added and underutilization is handled by the Autoscaler.
-If all pods are removed from a node, the node enters an un-utilized state and will eventually be terminated.
+If all pods are removed from a node, the node enters a un-utilized state and will eventually be terminated.

 The user has the ability to set the minimum and maximum allowed nodes so the number of running nodes will always be in that specified range.